pedestal/pedestal-docs/documentation/application-overview.md

 transform the UI are consumed by a renderer which will modify the view and add event handlers which convert events to transform messages.

-In the diagram above, the view could be the DOM.
+In the diagram above, the view could be the DOM, a JavaScript visualization or anything which can draw on a screen and collect inputs.

 ### Why use queues?